Space-based gravitational wave signal detection and extraction with deep neural network: Results

 \subsection{Generate space-based GWs dataset}

-Due to the large differences in signals of GWs from different sources, we generate training and testing datasets for each source. we choose a universal sampling rate of $0.1{\rm Hz}$ for all datasets.
+Due to the large differences in signals of GWs from different sources, we generate training and testing datasets for each source.
+We choose a universal sampling rate of $0.1{\rm Hz}$ for all datasets.
+All the data samples in the datasets have 16000 sampling points, hence the duration of each sample is 160000 seconds or 44.4 hours.
 The parameter space of signal generation is sampled with a uniform grid.
+The range of the parameters used to generate the GW signals are listed in the Table. \ref{tab:emri_par}-\ref{tab:bwd_par}.
 Then, the parameters on each grid point are used to generate the corresponding GW signals.
 For noise generation, we use the noise power spectral density (PSD) of LISA \cite{robson_construction_2018} to simulate Gaussian noise.
-To simulate the different signal-to-noise ratio (SNR) levels in signal extraction, we set the SNR equal to 50, 40, and 30 following equation \eqref{eq:snr}.
+It should be noted that in this study, galactic confusion noise has not been taken into consideration.
+To simulate the different signal-to-noise ratio (SNR) levels in signal extraction, we set the SNR equal to 50, 40, and 30 following the equation \eqref{eq:snr}.

 The SGWB data is directly generated by the PSD given by equation \eqref{eq:sgwb_pl}, in which the parameter $\alpha$ characterizes the amplitude of the SGWB signal.
 We set $\alpha$ equal to -11.35, -11.55, and -11.75 to generate the signal in the test datasets.
 To train the model for the GW detection task, we generate that half of the samples contain signals and half are pure noise.
 Fig. \ref{fig:data} shows some sample cases for our generated data.
-Specific details for each dataset will be presented in Method.
+Specific details for each dataset will be presented in \nameref{sec:method}.